A scalable onshore CO2 mineral storage hub in Iceland

 Carbfix, the government of Iceland, and the heavy industry have signed a declaration of intent to explore whether the Carbfix process is technologically and economically viable to reduce CO2 emissions from industrial facilities in Iceland, which notably account for 40% of the country’s greenhouse gas emissions.

-Technical development is ongoing for the capture of CO2 emissions from the aluminium smelter located in Straumsvík, which eventually will be able to leverage the CO2 injection infrastructure to be installed at the site.
-Furthermore, the site has the potential for the deployment of direct air capture system to remove CO2 directly from the atmosphere and inject into the same reservoir.
+Technical development is ongoing for the capture of CO2 emissions from the aluminium smelter located in Straumsvík.
+The CO2 injection infrastructure will be tailored to the aluminium smelter’s gas composition and installed at the smelter site.
+Furthermore, the site has the potential to deploy direct air capture systems, which remove CO2 directly from the atmosphere and inject it into the same reservoir.

-Other ongoing research and innovation projects Carbfix is currently working on include CO2 capture and injection from landfill site in the vicinity of Reykjavik, and preparations for pilot injections of CO2 dissolved in seawater, for the wider applicability of the Carbfix technology.
+Other ongoing research and innovation projects Carbfix are currently working on CO2 capture and injection from landfill sites in the vicinity of Reykjavik and preparations for pilot injections of CO2 dissolved in seawater in order to increase the reach of the Carbfix technology to water scarce regions.

-The CO2 will be imported from industries with carbon capture capabilities across North Europe.
-There, the CO2 will be compressed and transported by specifically designed gas carriers in a cold liquid form.
-Initially, the ships will use methanol as a primary fuel source but will be convertible to operate on zero-carbon ammonia at later stages.
-The ships will have a carrying capacity of a minimum 10,000 tonnes of CO2 in each trip.
+The CO2 will be imported from industries with carbon capture capabilities across Northern Europe.
+There, the CO2 will be compressed and transported by specifically designed gas carrier ships in a cold liquid form.
+Initially, the ships will use methanol as a primary fuel source but will be converted to operate on zero-carbon ammonia at a later stage.
+The ships will have a carrying capacity of a minimum 10, 000 tonnes of CO2 in each trip.

 No. Negotiations with several interested parties are underway but final contracts are not in place.

-The Coda Terminal has gone through these assessments, including assessment on shipping CO2 from Europe.
-The ships used for the transport of CO2 will methanol-powered, and at later stages zero-carbon ammonia will be considered.
-The project furthermore benefits from the access to renewable energy, but nearly all electricity in Iceland is produced by renewable energy resources, with hydro and geothermal accounting for 75% and 25%, respectively.
+The Coda Terminal has gone through these assessments, including an assessment on shipping CO2 from Europe.
+The ships used for the transport of CO2 will be methanol-powered, and at later stages zero-carbon ammonia will be employed.
+The project furthermore benefits from access to Iceland´s renewable energy.
+Iceland produces nearly all its electricity from renewable energy resources, with hydro- and geothermal energy accounting for 75% and 25%, respectively.

-Overall, the CO2 emissions related to the transport and storage operations account for 3-6% of the total CO2 to be permanently mineralised in the Coda Terminal.
+Overall, the CO2 emissions related to the transport and storage operations account for 3 - 6% of the total CO2 to be permanently mineralised by the Coda Terminal.

-The Coda Terminal means the development of a new green tech industry, creating both value and jobs within.
+The Coda Terminal represents the development of a new green tech industry, creating both economic and environmental value, as well as creating jobs.
 Furthermore, it puts Iceland in the forefront among nations offering new technology-driven CO2 reduction solutions.

-Most of the bedrock, both on land and offshore Iceland consists of basaltic rocks that could be used for CO2 mineral storage.
+Most of the bedrock, both on land and offshore Iceland consists of basaltic rock, suitable for CO2 mineral storage.
 Other carbon storage terminals could be constructed in Iceland depending on experience and demand.
-Favourable geological formations also exist on land on every continent, so mineral storage terminals could be established worldwide.
+Favourable geological formations also exist on land on every continent.
+Therefore, mineral storage terminals could be established worldwide.

 The timeline allows for on-site preparations to start in 2022 aiming for pilot injections in 2023.
 Commercial operations are scheduled to start mid 2025 with the injection of the first imported CO2.

-Following the pilot injections, the operations will be scaled up in steps reaching up to 3 million tonnes of CO2 per year from 2030.
+Following the pilot injections, the operations will be scaled up in phases reaching up to 3 million tonnes of CO2 per year from 2030.
 The key advantage of mineral storage operations is that it relies on a network of shallow injection wells, rather than a single deep high capacity well.
-This enables a modular scale-up approach where wells can be added to the network in controlled manageable steps.
+This enables a modular scale-up approach where wells can be added to the network in a controlled manner.

 Depending on experience and demand, the storage capacity may be increased further in Straumsvík and/or in other neighbouring sites.

-Total investment is estimated in the range of 190-220 million EUR (30-35 billion ISK) including CAPEX and OPEX.
+Total investment is estimated in the range of 220 - 250 million EUR including CAPEX and OPEX.